mloef/CodeSignal_Practice_Industry_Coding_Framework/practice_assessments/todo_list_manager/level3.md

    ```
    - `<title>` is the given title.
    - `<task_id>` is the integer ID assigned to the newly created task.

-**Note**
-- This **overrides** Level 1’s return value for `add_task`.
-If you are testing Level 3 directly, your code must produce the new format.
-- If tasks existed before Level 3, they must also be given IDs retroactively so that all tasks have IDs.

 ---